-Media can be defined as Information and communication spaces, which based on innovative information and communication technology (ICT) support content creation, management and exchange within a community of agents.
-Agents can be organizations, humans, or artificial agents (i.e. software agents).
+Media can be defined as information and communication spaces, which based on innovative information and communication technology (ICT), supports content creation, management and exchange within a community of agents.
+Agents can be organizations, humans, or artificial agents (i.e., software agents).

-The multimedia metamarket - generated by the progressive process of convergence involving the television, informatics and telecommunication industries - comes to represent the "strategic field of action" of this study.
+The multimedia metamarket-generated by the progressive process of convergence involving the television, informatics and telecommunication industries-comes to represent the "strategic field of action" of this study.

-According to this perspective telecommunications, office equipment, consumer electronics, media, and computers were separate and distinct industries through the 1990s, offering different services with different methods of delivery.
-But as the computer became an "information appliance", businesses would move to take advantage of emerging digital technologies, virtual reality, and industry boundaries would blur.
+According to this perspective, telecommunications, office equipment, consumer electronics, media, and computers were separate and distinct industries through the 1990s.
+They offered different services with different methods of delivery.
+But as the computer became an "information appliance", businesses moved to take advantage of emerging digital technologies, virtual reality, and industry boundaries blurred.

-As a result of the convergence process we cannot therefore talk about separate and different industries and sectors (telecommunications, digital television, informatics) since such sectors are propelled towards an actual merging of different technologies, supplied services and the users' categories being reached.
-A great ICT (Information Communication Technology) metamarket is thus originated.
+As a result of the convergence process, we cannot, therefore, talk about separate and different industries and sectors (telecommunications, digital television, and informatics).
+Such sectors are propelled towards an actual merging of different technologies, supplied services and the users' categories being reached.
+A great ICT metamarket is thus originated.